The Origins of Scalping: A True and Surprising History

-Native Americans may have invented scalping, but European contact accelerated it.
+Native Americans may have invented scalping, but European contact accelerated it, and the history behind scalping is culturally complex.

 The idea that Native Americans routinely and viciously scalped their enemies is a common perception that holds to the present.
 Historical accounts have given strength to this belief.